gabmansur/fraud-graph-data/README.md

 | `03_export_for_neo4j.ipynb`      | Converts the graph into CSV files compatible with Neo4j’s `LOAD CSV` Cypher command.                                     |
 | `04_analyze_graph.ipynb` | Optional QA.
 Validates shared phones/IPs and phone+IP pairs with pandas, and exports the "Top 5 phone+IP overlaps" table used in Phase 3. |

-Run 01 → 02 → 03 → 04 in order.
+Run 01 → 02 → 03.
+Optionally run 04 for QA and exporting the Phase 3 table.
 Each cell is commented and modular.
-Neo4j’s `neo4j/load.cypher`
+The CSVs in `data/processed/` are then loaded via `neo4j/load.cypher`.

 3. **Launch Neo4j (Optional)**